xvitaly/srcrepair/docs/help/source/getting-started.rst

 First you will need to select game from the list of supported and installed Source Engine games.
 Your choise will be saved.

-If only one game will be found, it will be selected automatically.
+If only one game is found, it will be selected automatically.

 If program cannot find required game, please start it at least once from Steam, then restart SRC Repair.